Significantly reducing waste lowers costs and contributes to environmental protection!

 Significant reduction in cardboard waste, with support from cleaning staff

-Mr. Haneda: Since introducing Melt King, the amount of 60-liter cardboard boxes we use for waste disposal has decreased by 200 to 250 boxes per month compared to 2024.
-The amount of waste generated fluctuates daily, and the weight of each box varies depending on the waste packed, but since we have a contract for a unit price per box at the time of collection, this has led to significant cost reductions.
+Mr. Haneda: Since introducing "MeltKing IoT," the amount of 60-liter cardboard boxes we use for waste disposal has decreased by about 200 to 250 boxes per month compared to 2024.
+The amount of waste generated fluctuates daily, and the weight of each box varies depending on the type of waste it contains, but since we have a per-box pricing contract for collection, it has led to significant cost reductions.

 from now on